defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 ### Ask for an invitation

-You need to work in the Ministry of Defence to join the community calls.
+You need to work in the Ministry of Defence to join community calls.

 Using your Ministry of Defence email, send a message to: [UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk](mailto:UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk?subject=Join%20UCD%20community%20calls).